saltyorg/docs/docs/saltbox/backup/settings.md

     Requires BTRFS on `/` or `/opt`

+!!! important

+    Nothing that is stored on the rclone or rsync destinations is encrypted by this backup process, so take care not to set those destinations to systems you do not control.

+    If you are concerned about that, set up an encrypted rclone remote for use with the backup rather than using the default saltbox unencrypted `google` remote.

+    Securing the rsync destination is outside the scoope of this document.

 Use of the restore service is optional.
 Using it means that [client-side] encrypted copies of your config files are stored on saltbox servers for later use with the `sb restore` command.
 If you are uncomfortable with this, leave the username and password blank and the restore server will not be used.

 Visit [crontab.guru](https://crontab.guru/) for help with the scheduling format.